Cosmonauts take Sochi Olympic torch on spacewalk

 He has faced criticism and calls to boycott the Games over a law he signed in June banning homosexual "propaganda" among minors, which critics say amounts to a ban on gay-rights rallies.

 On the ground, the torch relay continued on Saturday in Siberia's vast Yakutia region.
-The flame has gone out dozens of times, prompting both humour and criticism from Russians.
+The flame has gone out dozens of times, prompting both humor and criticism from Russians.

 Olympic torches have been taken aboard spacecraft before, for the 1996 and 2000 Games, but never into open space.